Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Athelstone had an income level below the national average according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year ended 30 June 2023.
-The median income among taxpayers in Athelstone was $52,830 and the average income stood at $64,519, compared to figures for Greater Adelaide of $54,808 and $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $57,479 (median) and $70,197 (average) as of September 2025.
-Census data reveals household, family and personal incomes in Athelstone cluster around the 58th percentile nationally.
-Income brackets indicate that the largest segment comprises 33.8% earning between $1,500 and $2,999 weekly (3,365 residents), consistent with broader trends across the broader area showing 31.8% in the same category.
-After housing costs, residents retain 88.9% of income, reflecting strong purchasing power.
-The area's Socio-Economic Indexes for Areas income ranking places it in the 7th decile.
+The suburb of Athelstone had an income level below the national average according to latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Athelstone was $52,830 and the average income stood at $64,519.
+In comparison, Greater Adelaide had figures of $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Athelstone would be approximately $57,479 (median) and $70,197 (average) as of September 2025.
+Census data reveals that incomes in Athelstone cluster around the 58th percentile nationally.
+The largest income bracket comprises 33.8% earning between $1,500 and $2,999 weekly, with a total of 3,366 residents falling into this category.
+This is consistent with broader trends across the broader area showing 31.8% in the same income category.
+After housing costs, residents retain 88.9% of their income, indicating strong purchasing power.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 7th decile.

 Frequently Asked Questions - Income